 Raw exposures, including individual snaps, and Processed Visit Images will be made available for download as FITS files.
 They will be downloadable both through a human-friendly Science User Interface, as well as using machine-friendly APIs.

-Required calibration data, processing metadata, and all necessary image processing software will be provided to enable the user to generate bitwise identical processed images from raw images93.
+Required calibration data, processing metadata, and all necessary image processing software DMS-REO-0130 DMS-REQ-0298 will be provided to enable the user to generate bitwise identical processed images from raw images92.
+DMS-REQ-0308